 What if someone in my child’s cabin tests positive for having Covid-19?

 If we do have a positive COVID-19 case at Rockbrook, we plan to let our greater camp community know as well.
-Without discussing the specific camper infected, we will identify the cabin group exposed, and any other specific contact tracing information.
-Our decision to organize campers into cohorts (“family cabin groups”) and to properly distancing between them should make this information clear, and give us all confidence that the positive case is limited to that single cohort.
-If your daughter is not within that specific cohort, it is very unlikely she would have been exposed.
+Without discussing the specific camper infected, we will identify the cabin group exposed, and any other relevant contact tracing information.

 What is your refund policy?

-For this reason, this summer we will make an exception.
-If a camper must leave camp with a positive COVID-19 diagnosis, we will refund a prorated amount based on the days she is unable to attend.
+For this reason, like last summer, we will make an exception.
+If a camper must leave camp with a positive COVID-19 diagnosis, we will refund 50% of the tuition paid for the days she is unable to attend.

 Wow!
 That’s a lot!

 Yes it is!
-Reuniting as a camp community while still grappling with the coronavirus requires us to be cautious.
-At the same time, we are working to do everything we can to recreate the special feeling of camp we all need— now more than ever.
-This summer will still mean time outside, lots of fun activities to try, a beautiful natural setting everywhere you turn, and the freedom to relax with friends in a caring supportive community.
-We’ll eat well, play hard, and laugh like we used to.
+Reuniting as a camp community while still aware of the coronavirus requires us again to be extra cautious.
+At the same time, we are working to do everything we can to recreate the special feeling of camp we all enjoy.
+This summer, Rockbrook will again get girls outside, give them loads of fun activities to try, allow them to laugh and play like kids, and relax with friends in a truly caring and supportive community.

 Thank you again for the support and confidence you have shown as we prepare for your daughter’s camp experience.
 We’re excited to see everyone back at Rockbrook!